360 (song): Covers and remixes

 The closing track of Brat, "365", is a remix of "360", which was originally produced by Cook for a DJ set at a nightclub.
 Nia Archives performed a remix of "360" at Glastonbury Festival 2024.
 American rapper Aminé released his own remix of "360", titled "360.5" based on the titles of his mixtapes OnePointFive and TwoPointFive and featuring humorous lyrics over the song's original instrumental.
 It was released in July 2024 with a music video of Aminé on vacation in Ischia.
 Also that month, British indie rock duo Wet Leg performed a cover of "360" at Truck Festival.
 For BBC Radio 1, British record producer Tourist performed a piano cover of the song for the station's Piano Sessions series, with elements of the melody from the Artful Dodger song "Movin' Too Fast", in August 2024.
 On BBC Radio 1's Live Lounge in October 2024, the indie pop band Blossoms performed a jangle pop and new wave cover of "360", which ended with a cover of Stardust's 1998 single "Music Sounds Better with You" performed by Rick Astley.
 An unofficial mashup of "360" with the Fleetwood Mac song "Dreams" was shared online by both Fleetwood Mac guitarist Lindsey Buckingham and by Charli XCX on her TikTok account.
+In 2026, composer and cellist Peter Gregson released an instrumental version, arranged for cello and string quartet, as part of the soundtrack for the fourth season of the television show Bridgerton.